 - General Enrollment Period (GEP): this is your chance to enroll if you missed your IEP.
 The GEP is held each year from January 1 to March 31.
-Plans purchased during the GEP begin July 1.
+Plans purchased during the GEP begin the first of the following month.

 - Special Enrollment Period (SEP): an enrollment period that’s granted by Medicare for certain life events.
 This generally includes losing employer health coverage.
 If you qualify for a SEP when you lose other coverage, an eight-month enrollment period will open when that coverage ends.
 You can choose a Part B plan without penalty during the SEP.